jankit18/Gate_Website/README.md

 # Mock-Test_Platform
-- Store the question and you are up for the mock test with real-time timer and also get result insights.
+- Store the questions in the json file and you are up for the mock test with real-time timer and also get result insights.